underscore-finance/underscore-docs/README.md

 **Atomic Operations**: Rebalance $500k across five protocols in one transaction.
 Move from Aave's 7% to Morpho's 12% APY in one click.
 Claim rewards, swap to USDC, and re-deploy — what took 15 minutes and 5 transactions now happens instantly.

 **Secure Delegation**: Let AI agents capture that 15% APY spike at 3am while you sleep.
 Enable your CFO to pay $100k in vendor invoices without touching your $2M reserves.
 Set exact position limits: "Trade up to $50k USDC but never touch my ETH."
 Every action validated against your rules, revocable with one click.
+All powered by [Managers](managers.md) — your automated operators that never sleep.

 **Unified Protocol Access**: No more tab juggling or phishing risks.
 Your Underscore wallet connects directly to Morpho, Aerodrome, Aave, Uniswap, and every major protocol through battle-tested adapters.
 Execute a Morpho deposit → Aerodrome swap → Aave leverage strategy in a single transaction.

-**Intelligent Payment Rails**: Pay contractors with 72-hour cancellation windows using Digital Cheques.
-Let employees pull their exact $5k monthly salary (not a penny more) as Payees.
-Move millions between your own wallets instantly via Whitelist.
+**Intelligent Payment Rails**: Pay contractors with 72-hour cancellation windows using [Digital Cheques](cheques.md).
+Let employees pull their exact $5k monthly salary (not a penny more) as [Payees](payees.md).
+Move millions between your own wallets instantly via [Whitelist](whitelist.md).
 Your funds earn 5% APY until the millisecond they're needed.

 Your wallet shouldn't just hold money.
 It should make money.
 Every second.
 Automatically.